0xPolygon/polygon-edge-docs/docs/community/propose-new-feature.md

 - [ ] Bugfix (non-breaking change that solves an issue)
 - [ ] New feature (non-breaking change that adds functionality)
-- [ ] Breaking change (change that is not backwards-compatible and/or changes current functionality)
+- [ ] Breaking change (change that is not backward-compatible and/or changes current functionality)

 ### Breaking changes